Kundurosaurus: Classification

 On the other hand, Xing et al. (2014) considered Kundurosaurus nagornyi to be a junior synonym of Kerberosaurus manakini on the basis of their co-occurrence within the same formation and presence of shared characters in their skeletons.

 The cladogram below follows Godefroit et al. (2012) analysis.

+Palaeobiology

+Bioerosional traces on the maxilla of a Kundurosaurus indicates that it was gnawed on by multituberculates.